 - charge you a fee that is fair and reasonable and let you know how and when you will be billed;

 - protect your privacy and ensure appropriate confidentiality;

 - treat you fairly, respectfully and without discrimination;

 - keep you informed about the work being done and advise you when it is completed; and

-The obligations lawyers owe to clients are described in the Conduct Rules.
-Those obligations are subject to other overriding duties, including duties to the courts and to the justice system.
+The obligations under the Conduct Rules are subject to other overriding duties, including duties to the courts and to the justice system.

 If you have any questions, please visit www.lawsociety.org.nz or telephone the New Zealand Law Society on 0800 261 801.

 The obligations patent attorneys owe to clients are described in the Code.
 We confirm that the patent attorney providing services to you: